ReneLombard/mermaid-to-yml/README.md

-# Proposal: Mermaid to YAML/JSON – A Future-Ready Approach 🚀
+# Proposal: Mermaid as documentation first approach 🚀

 ## 🔍 The Challenge: Keeping Code and Documentation in Sync